 In-kind contributions are considered a deemed disposition of capital property for tax purposes and may trigger a capital gain if the Fair Market Value (FMV) of the property exceeds its Adjusted Cost Base (ACB) at the time the transaction occurs.
 If the property is transferred at a loss, the capital loss is not deductible, and the property will be transferred at its FMV.

 Unused contribution

-When you contribute less than the annual \$8,000 FHSA limit, the difference is referred to as an "unused contribution".
+When you first open an FHSA and contribute less than the \$8,000 annual amount, the difference is referred to as an "unused contribution".